 Unmanned Aircraft Systems

-Cutter- and land-based Unmanned Aircraft Systems (UASs) will contribute to MDA by providing persistent, wide area surveillance, along with detection, classification, and identification functions.
-To accomplish these tasks, UAS payloads will likely include maritime radar, electro-optical and infrared cameras, and an automatic identification system (AIS) receiver, at a minimum.
+Cutter- and land-based Unmanned Aircraft Systems (UASs) will contribute to MDA by providing persistent, wide area surveillance, detection, classification, and identification functions.
+To accomplish this, UAS payloads will typically include maritime radar, electro-optical and infrared cameras, and an automatic identification system (AIS) receiver, at a minimum.

-Additionally, the Coast Guard is jointly operating strategic, land-based UASs with Customs and Border Protection (CBP), providing wide area surveillance comparable to that of Coast Guard and joint service maritime patrol aircraft.
-Not only are these capabilities employed on a daily basis in and near U.S. territorial waters, but also in forward deployed locations via beyond line-of-sight (BLOS) connectivity.
+Additionally, specialized Coast Guard aviation personnel are jointly operating the MQ-9 Guardian, a variant of the Predator-B, with Customs and Border Protection (CBP).
+This strategic, land-based UAS enables both agencies to conduct wide area surveillance comparable to that of Coast Guard and joint service maritime patrol aircraft.
+This groundbreaking capability is employed on a daily basis in and near U.S. territorial waters, as well as forward deployed locations in the source and transit zone, via beyond line-of-sight (BLOS) connectivity.

-In 2009, the Coast Guard stood up a UAS Standardization Branch at ATC Mobile, an operational UAS cadre at CGAS Corpus Christi, and several program-level billets at headquarters to support these groundbreaking endeavors.
-These personnel, along with the U.S. Navy and CBP have enabled the Coast Guard to study and operate UAS capabilities and develop tactics, techniques, procedures, and regulations in support of future UAS fielding within the Service.
+In 2009, the Coast Guard established a UAS Standardization Branch at ATC Mobile, an operational UAS cadre at CGAS Corpus Christi, and several program-level billets at headquarters to support these groundbreaking endeavors.
+These personnel, along with their U.S. Navy and CBP counterparts, continue to develop this critical skill set and refine tactics, techniques, procedures, and regulations in support of future UAS fielding within the Service.